Welcome to the 27th Metamorphosis Monday!

 In some rooms, there’s only one really good spot for the sofa…that was pretty much the case in my room.
 I placed it along the largest wall facing the main focal point…the fireplace.

 Based on the placement of the sofa, it was easy to figure out where the t.v. needed to go…in the corner facing the sofa.
 Once I had the sofa and t.v. placed…it was time to fill in with chairs.
 Fight the urge to line your furniture up around the walls.
-Sometimes a room may be such that you have no choice, but consider putting pieces catty-corned in, where else, the corners.
-Or maybe try them out in the center of the room as I did with the two tapestry chairs. (see below)
+Sometimes a room may be such that you have no choice, but consider putting pieces in a corner facing out to the center of the room.
+Or maybe try them right out in the center of the room as I did with the two chairs below.

 Tip 6: What about those really large rooms…